hassamwazir/hassamwazir.github.io/_pages/publications.md

 author_profile: true
 ---

+Here is a list of my academic publications.
 You can also find my articles on my <a href="https://scholar.google.com/citations?user=hBetThYAAAAJ&hl=en">Google Scholar profile</a>.

 ---
 {% include base_path %}